Welcome to our online media channel - EddyVision

-Biofouling is referred to as the unwanted deposition and growth of bioflims.
-This can occur in a wide range of situations from medical devices to drinking or process water systems, pipelines and reservoirs.
+Biofouling can occur in a wide range of situations from medical devices to drinking or process water systems, pipelines and reservoirs.
 In drinking water systems biofouling can look like staining - but there is much more going on inside that than meets the eye.

-Biofilms are the most successful form of life on earth and can tolerate high amounts of biocides.
-Traditional biocides, like chlorine "warriors", often find themselves thwarted by the fortress-like Extracellular Polymeric Substances (EPS) or structures that shield bacteria from elimination.
-Increasing biocides in the water to try and overcome this makes little difference and increases Disinfection By-product (DBP) issues in the system.
+Biofilms can tolerate high amounts of biocides.
+An Extracellular Polymeric Substances (EPS) shields the bacteria and increasing biocides makes little difference and increases Disinfection By-product (DBP) issues.
 The EPS structure (or staining) is also very resistant to high-pressure washing in drinking water systems.

-So, what's our strategy?
-Our very special PM Chemical – your eco-friendly, low-pressure warrior.
-With over 25 years of successful biofilm elimination experience in drinking water systems, we can do the battle against biofilms for you!
-Gentle on assets - tough on biofouling.
+Our very special PM Chemical – with over 25 years of successfully eliminating biofilm in drinking water systems - can do the battle against biofilms for you!
+Gentle on assets - tough on removing biofouling.